wwwouaiebe/ESSimpleDoc/README.md

 ### 'Duplicate class name' warning

 Sorry... it's a limitation of ESSimpleDoc.
-You cannot have duplicate classes name, or it's impossible to create a link to the class documentation...
+You cannot have duplicate class names, or it's impossible to create a link to the class documentation...

 ### 'Missing description' error